-After breakfast, departure for the region of Shumen, through the natural site Pobiti kamani, (the petrified forest).
+After breakfast, departure to the region of Shumen, through the natural site Pobiti kamani, (the petrified forest).
 The Pobiti Kamani area is the first natural phenomenon to be announced as a protected area in Bulgaria in 1937.
-The rocks themselves date back some 50 million years, when these lands were part of a seabed.
+The rocks themselves date back 50 million years, when these lands were part of a seabed.
 As the water receded, erosion began to carve the rocks and give them unusual shapes.
-Continue and discovery of the site of the Madara rider monument, inscribed on the UNESCO
+Continue and discover the site of the Madara rider monument, inscribed on the UNESCO

 World Heritage List.
 Carved in the early eighth century on a rock at a height of 25m, this sculpture represents a real size rider piercing a lion with his javelin.
 Madara was once a sacred site, which sheltered the great sanctuary of the protobulgares.
-Typical home stay lunch with homemade dishes.
-Continue to the beautiful city, with a prestigious past - Veliko Tarnovo.
-After the first Bulgarian Kingdom, it was the center of the rebellion against the Byzantines.
-It was even a Bulgarian capital for a while.
+Typical homestay lunch with home-made dishes.
+Continue to the beautiful city with a prestigious past - Veliko Trnovo.
+After the first Bulgarian Kingdom, it was the center of the rebellion against the Byzantines, even a Bulgarian capital for a while.
 The citadel of Tsarevets was razed by the Turks in the fourteenth century, when the second Bulgarian Kingdom ended.
 Most of the monuments visible today have been rebuilt recently.
-Stop in front of the fortress "Tzarevets", city of Bulgarian kings.
+Stop in front of the fortress "Tzarevets", the city of Bulgarian kings.
 Arrival at the hotel and accommodation.
 Dinner and overnight.

-After breakfast, visit Arbanassi village museum located in the heights of Veliko Tarnovo, one of the jewels of Bulgarian heritage, which attracts thousands of visitors with its ancient houses from the seventeenth century.
+After breakfast, visit Arbanassi village museum located in the heights of Veliko Trnovo, one of the jewels of Bulgarian heritage, which attracts thousands of visitors with its ancient houses from the seventeenth century.
 Departure for the unique open-air museum site Etara, which represents a small reconstituted artisan village, typical for the 18th and 19th century Bulgaria.
-Walk in the cobbled alleyways, beside the stone fountains, and the old houses that recreate the spirit of the Bulgarian Renaissance.
+Walk in the cobbled alleyways, beside the stone fountains and the old houses that recreate the spirit of the Bulgarian Renaissance.
 Visit the craftsmen's workshops with demonstrations of trades.
 Lunch.
 Continuation to Kazanlak famous for its production of rose essential oil.
-Since its foundation, in the 15th century, this city became the capital of the roses.
-Visit the replica of the Thracian tomb , dating from the 4th century BC.
+Since its foundation in the 15th century, this city became the capital of the roses.
+Visit the replica of the Thracian tomb, dating from the 4th century B.C.
 This tomb, representing the art of this period, is

 that of a sovereign and contains beautiful frescoes.
-Visit the house of the roses with a tasting of the rose based products.
-Accommodation in the hotel.
+Visit the House of the Roses with a tasting of the rose-based products.
+Accommodation.
 Dinner and overnight.